Chuabacca/chuabacca.github.io/_posts/2015-10-28-html-email.md

 [Unmasking HTML Email Tutorial: CodeSchool][CS] - This is the best tutorial on HTML email that I’ve found.

-[Soup to Bits: HTML Email][soup] - In this screen cast, Dan Denny from Code School teams up with Kevin Madeville to create an email infront of your very eyes!
+[Soup to Bits: HTML Email][soup] - In this screen cast, Dan Denny from Code School teams up with Kevin Madeville from Litmus to create an email infront of your very eyes!

+[Litmus][litmus] - Build and test your emails at the same time with this online builder!

 [HTML Email Design: Treehouse][treehouse] - This is a pretty good introduction to designing HTML emails.